 As a bit of background, around three years ago, I caught myself looking out the window wishing I could work from anywhere in the world.

-In recent months, with the increasing need for remote working, more people are gearing themselves towards freelancing, so that they can travel or have more time with their kids and their families.
+In recent months, with the increasing need for remote work, more people are gearing themselves towards freelancing, so that they can travel or have more time with their kids and their families.

 I don’t blame them.